fischermoseley/manta/doc/logic_analyzer.md

 There's a few parameters that get configured here, including:

 - `name`: The name of the Logic Analyzer core.
 This name is used to reference the core when working with the API, and can be whatever you'd like.
 - `type`: This denotes that this is a Logic Analyzer core.
-All cores contain a `type` field, which must be set to `logic_analyzer` to be recognized as an IO core.
+All cores contain a `type` field, which must be set to `logic_analyzer` to be recognized as an Logic Analyzer core.

 ### Sample Depth
 This refers to the number of samples saved in the capture, and is set with the `sample_depth` entry in the config file.
 A larger sample depth will use more resources, but show what your probes are doing over a longer time.